Placeholder-Software/Dissonance/docs/Tutorials/Playback-Prefab.md

 void OnDisable()
 {
-    // This runs every time the script is deactivated - Perform per player teardown _playerName = null;
+    // This runs every time the script is deactivated.
+Use this to perform per-player cleanup

+    // e.g. Remove the things which were initialised in OnEnable _playerState = null;
 }
 ```